-This Sugar Cookie Recipe is made with cold butter, is easy to cut out, holds its shape after baking and yields soft and chewy sugar cookies.
-Perfect for Christmas, Easter, Halloween or any party, especially when paired with this simple buttercream frosting.
+This Cut Out Sugar Cookie Recipe is easy to cut out, holds its shape after baking, and yields soft and chewy sugar cookies.
+Perfect for Christmas, Easter, Halloween, or any party, especially when paired with this simple buttercream frosting.
 It really is the best sugar cookie recipe!

 The best sugar cookie recipe starts out with the right ingredients.
-Here is everything you’ll need to make delicious, soft and chewy sugar cookies.
+Here is everything you’ll need to make delicious and soft cut out sugar cookies.